Home Recording Studio Equipment List

 I kid you not!
 A Beta 58 placed directly out from the 15th fret on an acoustic guitar about 1 foot away simply cannot be beaten for optimum tonality.
 I tested this theory out on a friend of mine who is a fairly serious recordist.
 He had a very short time frame to lay down an acoustic guitar track and remembered me telling him this mic technique.
 With inadequate time to do his usual to mic, over-the-shoulder style micing technique he simply threw up a Beta 58 a foot away from the 15th fret and let the track rip.
 I was talking to him a while later and he said it was utterly amazing the sound and that he didn’t even have to bother EQ being it for the final mix.
 Enough said on that.

 It’s tempting to want to buy a cheap condenser mic but I am going to advise against it.
 The reason for this advice is that they generally sound very harsh and often have quite an audible distortion on the sibilance.
-You will get way more use of something like an SM7b if you want a higher and mic than you will out of a similarly priced condenser mic.
+You will get way more use from something like an SM7b if you want a higher-end mic than you will out of a similarly priced condenser mic.

 Save your money until you can buy a really good condenser if you must have one.
 They aren’t going to make or break your recordings.

 One side note.
 If you really want a good condenser mic at a reasonable price you can get a cheap condenser modified by one of several mod specialists.
-I had a $300 Apex 460 modded by Micheal Joly Engineering and let me tell you It is tough to tell the quality difference between it and my $4000 Geffel Microtech.
+I had a $300 Apex 460 modded by Micheal Joly Engineering and, let me tell you, it is tough to tell the quality difference between it and my $4000 Geffel Microtech 92.1.
 I understand that he doesn’t mod that particular mic anymore but he still has many other options available.
 He still does a Rode NT1a mod for $399 and I am sure it is very similar.
 So for a grand total of $700, you end up with a mic that stands toe to toe with a $4000 mic to my ear.
 There are other mod guys out there but this guy won my respect so check him out.

 If you really want something that is going to add some color to a sound a ribbon mic is probably going to give you the most value.
 Ribbon mics are a very old design and were the standard during the early years of multi-track recording.